codio-templates/processing-demo/.guides/content/Polymorphism-Lab-1-4498.md

     //add code above this line
 ```

 Run your program.
-Because the `view` attribute is `'quit'`, the script should immediately display a message and then stop.
+Because the `view` attribute is `"quit"`, the script should immediately display a message and then stop.
 Your output should look something like this.

 ![Lab 1 Output](.guides/img/polymorphism/output_lab1.png)